Cabazure/Cabazure.Client/README.md

 * Contracts are shared via library used by both Client and Server
 * Endpoints are represented as interfaces, for easy mocking in unit testing
 * Dependency Injection is used for registering endpoints
-* *Pending: Azure.Identity is used for Authorization*
+* Azure.Identity is used for Authentication

 ## Getting started